 Failure to inspect the air filter frequently if the vehicle is used in dusty, wet, or muddy conditions can damage the engine.

-■ NOTE: To access the air filter, the seats and the center console must be removed (Prowler) or the cargo box must be raised (HDX).
+■ NOTE: To access the air filter housing, the right side access panel must be removed and the cargo box raised if desired.